5 ways that Delivery Experience can improve your E-commerce checkout

 Pick-up points are the alternative for customers who do not have time to wait for a delivery driver at home, or prefer not to pay for ‘custom logistics’.
 A modern check-out therefore always has a pick-up option.
 Preferably with a choice of pick-up points from multiple carriers, so no one has to cycle or walk more than 5 minutes.
 The majority will still choose the pick-up point around the corner, to make their delivery experience more convenient.
 So by default, tick the nearest pick-up point and complete the process by indicating when customers can pick up their shipment.
 E.g. “available tomorrow from 15:00”.

-Paazl is the global platform for carrier management and delivery experience.
+Paazl is the platform for quality delivery in e-commerce.